Table of Contents

 What is a vector of Memory?
 They are route markers, designed by the renowned architect Daniel Libeskind, who created four types of markers to put all along the trails with directions and historical background to follow and detailed informations about the place to visit.
 His dream is to see a vector all along the trails every 5 kilometers.
 The different vectors of Memory can be:Vectors to introduce an important story linecrossroad vectors to point the directions in crossroadswall vectors to mark buildings, museums, and battlefloor vectors to mark the direction of the trail, to follow.

-In Italy the Liberation Route Europe Hiking Trails will connect Sicily where the Allied landed in 1943 and where people can visit the several war cemeteries in Catania and the museum of the landing, to Salerno and Anzio, other harbours and museums, then Ortona and Casoli but even Cassino with the Historiale Museum and its war cemeteries, and Monte Cassino with the world famous Abbey, to Rome.
+In Italy, the Liberation Route Europe Hiking Trails will connect Sicily, where the Allies landed in 1943 and where visitors can explore several war cemeteries in Catania and the landing museum, to Salerno and Anzio—other harbors with museums—then Ortona and Casoli, as well as Cassino with the Historiale Museum and its war cemeteries, and Monte Cassino with the world-famous Abbey, all the way to Rome.

 Vectors of Memory